RascalSoftware/RAT-Docs/source/examples/custom_model_languages.rst

             **examples/miscellaneous/languages/alloyDomains.m**,
             **examples/miscellaneous/languages/alloyDomains.m**.

-        .. warning:: For Python custom functions, you will need to setup the python environment for MATLAB, see |PyEnv|
+        .. warning:: For Python custom functions, you will need to setup the python environment for MATLAB, see `Setup MATLAB to use Python <https://uk.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html>`_

         **Run Script**: